git-town/git-town/website/src/introduction.md

 # High-level CLI for Git

-Git Town solves the problem that using the Git CLI correctly is pretty cumbersome and repetitive and therefore almost nobody uses Git correctly.
+Git Town solves the problem that using the Git CLI correctly is cumbersome and repetitive and therefore almost nobody uses Git correctly.

 That's not a design flaw of Git.
-Git is not really a version control system, it's more a framework for building your own custom high-level version control system that supports your specific workflows.
+Git is not a version control system, it's an intentionally generic framework for creating many different types of custom version control workflows.

-Git Town is such a version control system built using the Git framework.
-It lets you use Git the way you do right now, and provides additional Git commands to create a variety of branch types, keep them in sync with each other, and ship them.
+Git Town is such a version control workflow using Git.
+It supports the way most teams work: many people contributing to a centralized code repository.
+Git Town lets you use Git the way you do right now, and provides additional Git commands to create a variety of branch types, keep them in sync with each other, and ship them.

 <br>